mhurk/mhurk/README.md

 - 👋 Hi, I’m @mhurk
-- 🌱 I’m currently learning Python and Django
+- 🌱 I’m currently experimenting with Python and Django

 <!---